#1 in Sleep Product Research

 Millions Served Since 2008

 THE GOOD.
 Tempur-Pedic is often the standard by which other memory foam mattresses are judged.
-Tempur-Pedic's durability / lifespan, availability and overall reputation are above average.
+Tempur-Pedic's durability / lifespan, availability, and overall reputation have historically been above average.

 THE BAD.
 Tempur-Pedic mattresses are often 20-50% higher in price than mattresses with similar specifications, benefits and owner satisfaction.
 Tempur-Pedic is not especially forthcoming about its products' specifications.

 Compared to the average memory foam mattress, Tempur-Pedic mattresses overall are 1.) more difficult to move on / get up off, 2.) more likely to off gas, 3.) somewhat more likely to retain heat.